 So you’re watching American Idol and you notice that the judges are all drinking from Coke cups.
 It’s pretty obvious that Coca Cola paid for that not-so-subtle endorsement.
-Well, that is called “product placement,” and it’s everywhere---it’s also nothing new…
+Well, that's called “product placement,” and it’s everywhere---it’s also nothing new.

 Check out NIDA’s Drugs: Shatter The Myths brochure, which mentions a study showing that of the top 90 movies released within the past two decades, 70 percent showed characters smoking, and 33 percent showed people getting drunk.
 The study also looked at music and found that 33 percent of songs have some mention of drug, alcohol, or tobacco use (75 percent of rap songs).